Greenhouse cloud app

 4. Click Continue.

-5. On the Attribute mappingpage, click the Select fieldmenu and map the following Google directory attributes to their corresponding Greenhouse attributes:
+5. On the Attribute mappingpage, click Select fieldand map the following Google directory attributes to their corresponding Greenhouse attributes.
+The First Name and Last Name attributes are required.

 Google directory attribute Greenhouse attribute